johnstuby7/React-Master-Class/Example-19-HTTP-Forms-Food-App/01-starting-project/README.md

-# Use Reducer examples

-This example covers how to use reducers and a couple different situations in which they are a good solution
+# HTTP forms food app Examples

+This example covers the basics https and continues the food app project

+## Install:

+- clone the repo
+- npm i
+- npm start